Extended formulations for induced tree and path polytopes of chordal graphs: Induced tree polytope of chordal graphs

-The set of inclusion-wise maximal cliques of chordal graphs being polynomial \eqref{iq:neighClique}--\eqref{iq:trivialYe} has compact size.
+Since the set of inclusion-wise maximal cliques of chordal graphs is polynomial then, \eqref{iq:neighClique}--\eqref{iq:trivialYe} has compact size.
 Therefore, optimizing a linear function on the vertex and edge set over $\mathcal{T}(G)$ is doable in polynomial time.
+We denote by $\mathcal{K}_G$ the set of maximal cliques of $G$.